cirosantilli/linux-cheat/find.md

-Find files recursively under given dirs.
+Find files recursively under given directories.

 Very powerful.

-POSIX 7, however breaks almost all of of posix and gnu command line interface standards:
+POSIX 7, however breaks almost all of of POSIX and GNU command line interface standards:

-- multichar options starting with single hyphen: `-iname` and without short version
+- multi character options starting with single hyphen: `-iname` and without short version
 - file list *before* options: `find . -iname .`

 Consider `locate` if you are going to look in the entire file system.

-#general syntax
+#General syntax

 There are 3 parts to a find:

     find <search-roots> <criteria> <actions>

 This is actually only a simplified version because of multiple actions that can be used with or `-o`, but is a good model to start with

 For example, to find all files named `sh` under either current dir or `/bin` and print their names to stdout do: